Joint Japan/World Bank Graduate Scholarship Program

-All applicants for World Bank scholarships must have an unconditional offer of admission from a participating program to be eligible.
+All applicants for the Joint Japan/World Bank Graduate Scholarship Program must have an unconditional offer of admission from a participating program to be eligible.
 Otherwise, you will not be able to participate.

 The guide for the 2022 Call for Applications, including instructions and requirements for submitting an application, the eligibility criteria that applicants must meet, and the selection process are provided in the application guidelines and FAQs.

 If the answer to your question is not in the FAQs or in the guidelines, you may submit your inquiry in English or French by email to: [email protected].

 Follow us on Facebook, Instagram, and Twitter for more opportunities.